bcgov/sp2s3/README.md

 ## Limitations

-* only NTLM authentication to sp is supported
+* only NTLM and ADFS authentication to sp are supported
 * doesn't support sp recycle bin, instead files are permanently deleted from sp doc lib after successful uploading to s3
 * folders are not deleted from sp doc lib after moving files
 * file metadata is not moved